av11a/talking-swr-meter/README.md

 # 🎚 Calibration

+1. Connect Esp32-S3 to Arduino-Ide via usb
+2. Read output on serial monitor
-1. Apply a known RF power to the coupler
+3. Apply a known RF power to the coupler
-2. Read the corresponding FWD voltage
+4. Read the corresponding FWD voltage in serial monitor
-3. Open the calibration page
+5. Open the calibration page
-4. Enter pairs of:
+6. Enter pairs of:
    - Power (watts)
    - Voltage (volts)
-5. Fill all 10 points across your typical power range
+7. Fill all 10 points across your typical power range
-6. Save
+8. Save

 The device stores the data in NVS and uses it for future measurements.